-- ordinary assignment pursuant to the Spanish Commercial and Civil Codes; - assignment pursuant to the 3rd Additional Provision of Law 1/1999, of 5 January, on Capital-Risk Entities; and - 3. assignment to a Spanish Asset-Backed Securitisation Funds (Fondo de Titulización de Activos, hereinafter "FTA").
+- ordinary assignment pursuant to the Spanish Commercial (a) and Civil Codes; - assignment pursuant to the 3rd Additional Provision of Law (b)1/1999, of 5 January, on Capital-Risk Entities; and - assignment to a Spanish Asset-Backed Securitisation Fund (c) (Fondo de Titulización de Activos, hereinafter "FTA").

-Although there is no a common terminology, the above transactions will be customary named as receivables transfers (cesiones de crédito).
+Although there is no common terminology, the above transactions will be customary referred to as receivables transfers (cesiones de crédito).

-- 1. Ordinary assignment.
+1. Ordinary assignment.
 Under the Spanish Commercial and Civil Codes, the seller remains liable before the purchaser for the existence of the receivable and for the validity of its legal title thereto, but it is not liable for the insolvency of the debtor, unless so agreed with the purchaser.
-It is thus possible to agree on sales with or without recourse, though in the absence of a specific provision thereon, there will be no recourse against the seller. - 2.
-Privileged assignment.
-In accordance with the 3rd Additional Provision of Law 1/1999, a specific and more beneficial insolvency-related regime will be applicable to those assignments of credits which, though generally structured as ordinary assignments, fulfil the following requirements: - (a) the seller is a business company (or an entrepreneur) and the
+It is thus possible to agree on sales with or without recourse, though in the absence of a specific provision thereon, there will be no recourse against the seller.

+2. Privileged assignment.
+In accordance with the 3rd Additional Provision of Law 1/1999, a specific and more beneficial insolvency-related regime (please refer to question 6.3 below) will be applicable to those assignments of credits which, though generally structured as ordinary assignments, fulfil the following requirements:

-- receivables arise from its business activity; - (b) the assignee is a credit entity or a securitisation fund; - (c) the receivables exist at the time of execution of the receivables transfer agreement.
-However, the sale of "future" receivables is also allowed, provided that those receivables arise from the business activity of the seller within a maximum term of one year from the date of execution of the agreement or, otherwise, the future debtors are clearly identified in the agreement; - (d) the assignee pays to the seller, either upon closing or on a deferred basis, the consideration agreed for the receivables, less the costs of the services rendered (i.e., financing, collection, etc.); and - (e) where the assignment is agreed on a non-recourse basis, there is evidence that the purchaser has paid, in full or in part, the consideration for the receivables prior to the maturity of such receivables. - 3.
-FTA.
-In accordance with Royal Decree 926/1998, of May 14, on Asset-Backed Securitisation Funds, additional requirements apply to ordinary assignments made in favour of FTA, a form of regulated securitisation SPV which, subject to local registration, is allowed to issue asset-backed notes under insolvency-related privileged conditions (please refer to question 6.3).
-These requirements include the following, among others: - the transfer of receivables must be agreed on a non-recourse basis to the seller, subject to no conditions, and for the remaining maturity of the receivables; and - (b) the seller cannot grant any kind of warranty (garantía) in favour of the purchaser nor guarantee the success of the transaction (asegurar el buen fin de la operación).
-Notwithstanding this, it is customary to agree on certain limited representations and warranties in order to ensure that the securitised portfolio conforms to the agreed eligibility criteria. - 4.2 Perfection Generally.
-What formalities are required generally for perfecting a sale of receivables?
-Are there any additional or other formalities required for the sale of receivables to be perfected against any subsequent good faith purchasers for value of the same receivables from the seller?
+- (a) the seller is a business company (or an entrepreneur) and the receivables arise from its business activity; - the assignee is a credit entity or a securitisation fund; (b) - the receivables exist at the time of execution of the (c) receivables transfer agreement.
+However, the sale of "future" receivables is also allowed, provided that those receivables arise from the business activity of the seller within a maximum term of one year from the date of execution of the agreement or, otherwise, the future debtors are clearly identified in the agreement; - (d) the assignee pays to the seller, either upon closing or on a deferred basis, the consideration agreed for the receivables. less the costs of the services rendered (i.e., financing, collection, etc.); and - (e) where the assignment is agreed on a non-recourse basis, there is evidence that the purchaser has paid, in full or in part, the consideration for the receivables prior to the maturity of such receivables.

+3. FTA.
+In accordance with Royal Decree 926/1998, of 14 May, on Asset-Backed Securitisation Funds, additional requirements apply to ordinary assignments made in favour of FTA, a form of regulated securitisation SPV which, subject to local registration, is allowed to issue asset-backed notes under insolvency-related privileged conditions (please refer to question 6.3).
+These requirements include the following, among others:

+- the transfer of receivables must be agreed on a non-recourse (a) basis to the seller, subject to no conditions, and for the remaining maturity of the receivables; and - the seller cannot grant any kind of warranty (garantia) in (b) favour of the purchaser nor guarantee the success of the transaction (asegurar el buen fin de la operación).
+Notwithstanding this, it is customary to agree on certain limited representations and warranties in order to ensure that the securitised portfolio conforms to the agreed eligibility criteria.